-What is Pine Straw?
+What Is Pine Straw?

 - Short needle pine straw sold commercially if from either the Loblolly pine or the slash pine.
 These trees grow much faster than Southern Yellow pines, which made them popular with the timber industry.
 So popular that they were squeezing out the Southern Yellow pines.
-However Southern Yellow is making a comeback, probably because of the market for pine straw, so long needle mulches are one again becoming more available.
+However Southern Yellow is making a comeback, probably because of the market for pine straw, so long needle mulches are once again becoming more available.

 Besides the cost savings, there are several reasons pine needles are a good choice.